Windows81/Playing-Webhooky/README.md

+**As of 2019-09-23, Webhòóky is not currently functional on my *000webhost* server; you're still welcome to take the source code and run it on your own machine.**
-# He's Been Playing Webhooky
+# ~He's Been Playing Webhooky~
 This repository holds the source code for a Discord webhook bypass and all related scripts.
 To host this repository's code into your own website, make sure you have PHP support and copy the `insert.php` file into your server.

 All requests will be stored in a public backlog unless you: